yipeichan/Statistical-Learning/README.md

 # Statistical_Learning_Practice

-This repository stores code scripts of the homework and learning notes of the course:  "Statistical Learning"
+This repository stores code scripts of the homework and learning notes of the course:  "Statistical Learning" Some of the codes are modified from the book: An Introduction to Statistical Learning-- with Application in R

 Ch1 Introduction